Is it going to snow and can we trust weather warnings on socials?

-But how much faith can we put in these reports?
-With snow having fallen in some parts of the UK already in 2026 and more expected, BBC Bitesize Other Side of the Story spoke to the weather experts at the Met Office about the times flake news can also be fake news.
+How much faith can we put in these reports?
+One article even suggested close to 30 hours of snowfall across northern England and the Midlands over Tuesday and Wednesday.
+BBC Bitesize Other Side of the Story spoke to the weather experts at the Met Office about the times flake news can also be fake news.

 Can we trust a forecast for snow?